9710willy/IBM-Data-Science-Capstone/README.md

 ## Introduction / Business Problem

 Nashville is one of the fastest growing city in America.
 Considering the significant influx of population every year and city-wide construction, one might consider a business opportunity in Nashville.
-The business question this report will answer is: *Where would be a good place to open up a new retaurant, and what type?*.
+The business question this report will answer is: *Where would be a good place to open up a new restaurant, and what type?*.

 ## Data